drestanto/quantumvrp/manuscripts/README.md

 * **Revisions**: Iterative versions of key documents, reflecting feedback and refinements.

+* **Slides**: Presentation slides used for oral explanation such as oral presentation to subject coordinator and informal presentation to supervisor(s).

 ## Purpose

 The primary purpose of this directory is to: